Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Results

 To quantitatively evaluate how well the reduced and minimal models replicate the trajectories of the full model, we consider two statistical measures: the maximum relative error (MRE) and the RMSRE.
 These measures are particularly well-suited for comparing models with dimensioned data and variables that span multiple orders of magnitude. \\~\\ To define these measures, we first denote $X_\mathrm{approx}$ as the variable in the reduced and minimal models corresponding to the variable $X_\mathrm{full}$ in the full model.
 The MRE at time $t$ is then defined as

 in identical fashion to \eqref{RMSRESAeqn}.
 In particular, the MRE represents the maximum deviation in a variable's trajectory between the full and simplified models.
-The MRE and RMSRE at 180.9 days and 672 days, both without treatment and under the standard regimen, are shown in \autoref{reducedperformancemetrics} and \autoref{minimalperformancemetrics} for variables in the reduced and minimal models, respectively.
+The MRE and RMSRE at 180.9 days and 672 days, both without treatment and under the standard regimen, are shown in Table I.1 and Table I.2 for variables in the reduced and minimal models, respectively.
+Time traces for the MRE and RMSRE of $V_\mathrm{TS}$, both without treatment and under the standard regimen, from 0 to 672 days for the reduced and minimal models, are shown in \autoref{metricplot}.